 |

-No, black bears are really not vicious.
+No, black bears are really not vicious by nature,

 The worse time for black bears moods is breeding season, which is